-- School starts at 8:50am and children will walk to line up on the playground - School ends at 3:15pm and children need to be collected from their classrooms unless we have received consent from you that they may walk home independently. - All children need to bring in a named water bottle every day and a healthy snack (e.g fruit, veg, plain carb) if they would like to - Children must have a change of shoes for inside and outside - PE kits should be in school every day.
-We currently have PE on Mondays and Thursdays.
-You will need a named t-shirt, jogging trousers/shorts/leggings and trainers
+- School starts at 8:50am and children will walk to line up on the playground - School ends at 3:20pm and children need to be collected from their classrooms unless we have received consent from you that they may walk home independently - All children need to bring in a named water bottle every day and a healthy snack (e.g fruit, veg, plain carb - no sesame, hummus, eggs, avocado or nut products) - Children must have a change of black shoes for inside and outside - PE kits will be worn home and returned for next session.
+We currently have PE on Monday and Wednesday afternoons.
+You will need a named t-shirt, jogging, Nursery School trousers/shorts/leggings and trainers